-It’s easy to assume that any money owing and debts will be held against your credit score.
-However, when it comes to late taxes, it works a little differently:
+It’s easy to assume that any debts or money owing will be held against your credit score.
+When it comes to late taxes, it works a little differently.

 Does the CRA Report to Canada’s Credit Bureaus?

 In general, the Canada Revenue Agency will not report to Canada’s credit bureaus if you owe a small amount in income taxes, paid your taxes late, or received any basic penalties.